Metropolitan Borough of Wirral: Wirral Borough Council composition

+The Wirral Independent Network (WIN) had one councillor, Colin Dow, who previously sat as an Independent after having the Labour whip removed in December 2001.
+He formed WIN before the 2003 election.
+He failed to win re-election.
+WIN contested the 2003, 2004, and 2004 elections without success, with under 1% of the vote.
+The party was founded by Labour members disillusioned with the council administration.
+Several members went on to join the Green Party and, later, rejoined Labour.

-After the local elections in 2008 the Metropolitan Borough of Wirral was governed by a Labour Party/Liberal Democrat coalition, the second and third largest parties on the council respectively.
+After the local elections in 2008, the Metropolitan Borough of Wirral was governed by a Labour Party/Liberal Democrat coalition, the second and third largest parties on the council respectively.
 Steve Foulkes of Labour was leader of the council.
 The Conservative Party was the largest party represented, and was in opposition with its leader Jeff Green being leader of the opposition.

-After the local elections in 2010 the Metropolitan Borough of Wirral was governed by a Conservative Party/Liberal Democrat coalition, which reflected the coalition at national level.
+After the local elections in 2010, the Metropolitan Borough of Wirral was governed by a Conservative Party/Liberal Democrat coalition, which reflected the coalition at national level.
 The Conservative Party, continuing to be the largest party represented on the council increased its number of seats by 2 to 27 and has now entered into coalition government with the Liberal Democrats as the leading coalition partner with the leader of the Conservatives, Jeff Green, becoming the new leader of the council.
 The Labour Party increased its representation on the council by 4 to 24 and remained the second largest party though they are now in opposition with their leader, Steve Foulkes, who was leader of the council now leader of the opposition.
 The Liberal Democrats lost 4 seats decreasing their tally to 15 remaining the third largest party on the council but continuing to participate in the governing of the council as the junior coalition partner to the Conservatives.
 The one independent represented on the council lost their seat.

-After the local elections in 2011 the Metropolitan Borough of Wirral was governed by a minority Labour Party administration.
+After the local elections in 2011, the Metropolitan Borough of Wirral was governed by a minority Labour Party administration.
 Foulkes was leader of the council with Phil Davies as deputy leader.
 The Liberal Democrats lost a councillor who switched to Labour, Steve Niblock shortly after the elections.
 There are now no independents on Wirral Council.
 Labour have 36 seats, Conservatives have 23 and the Liberal Democrats 7.

-In February 2012 the Conservatives and Liberal Democrats defeated the Labour administration in a motion of no confidence and the two parties governed again until the May election.
+In February 2012, the Conservatives and Liberal Democrats defeated the Labour administration in a motion of no confidence and the two parties governed again until the May election.
 Labour made gains in May 2012, gaining majority control of the council for the first time since local elections in 2002 saw Labour become a minority.

 In 2014, the Green Party gained their first seat on the council, defeating Labour in their typically safe seat of Birkenhead and Tranmere.
 They retained it in 2018 with an increased vote share, albeit with a reduced majority.
 In the 2023 local elections, the Green Party won 13 seats.
-Since May 2023, the council has been led by Labour councillor Paul Stuart.
+The current leader of the council is Paula Basnett (Labour).